 - 3. Select the appropriate service from the Service menu. - 4.
 Click the blue Configure button to the right of the service name. - 5.
 Click the Hosts section. - 6.
 In the Backends area click the New button to create a new backend for your non-secure server.
-The New Backend window appears.

-7. Fill out the New Backend window as follows:

-- III the Audress held, type the address of your secure server (for example, portgin.example.com). - In the Port field type 443. - In the Name field, type the name of your server (for example, My Origin Server). - Leave the Health Check, Auto Load Balance, Weight, and Shielding. controls set to their default values. - 8.
+The New Backend window appears. - 7.
+Fill out the New Backend window as follows: - In the Address field, type the address of your secure server (for example, origin.example.com). - In the Port field type 443. - In the Name field, type the name of your server (for example, My Origin Server). - Leave the Health Check, Auto Load Balance, Weight, and Shielding. controls set to their default values. - 8.
 Click the Create button.
 The server appears in the Backends area.

-For port 443, and only port 443, we will in our system enable SSL automatically.
-No other configuration is needed.
+needed.
 If you find that setting the port specifically to 443 doesn't produce the results you're hoping for or simply isn't working, consider trying the more complicated settings detailed below.